Is group life insurance worth it?

 - Life insurance.
 A traditional life insurance policy pays out a lump sum if the insured dies or is diagnosed with a terminal illness.
 This is the most common benefit type.

 - Disability insurance.
-Also known as disability insurance, this pays out a percentage of your income if you become unable to work.
+This pays out a percentage of your income if you become unable to work.

 - Critical illness insurance.
 This pays out a lump sum if you’re diagnosed with a serious medical condition such as cancer or stroke.